 New for developers in Red Hat OpenShift

 Operators make it easy to get the software you need installed and running quickly.
-One click, or entry at the command line, is all you need—the Operator will manage it from there.
+One click or entry at the command line, is all you need—the Operator will manage it from there.

 For example, you might want to use a Kafka cluster for your event-driven application.
 Instead of creating all of the dependencies, such as ZooKeeper, you can simply use the Operator to create your Kafka instance.
 All of the dependencies and connections are created for you.
 There are Operators for event handling, databases, monitoring, and dozens of other aspects.
-Focus on your code; let the Operator support your efforts.
+Focus on your code.
+Let the Operator support your efforts.

-OpenShift Pipelines with Tekton makes it simple to set up a CI/CD pipeline.
+Red Hat OpenShift Pipelines with Tekton makes it simple to set up a CI/CD pipeline.

 Tasks can run in parallel and be fed from many sources: a Git repo, a container image, and more.
 Pipelines can be reused and shared since the resources are externalized.
-Builds are now a part of your regular OpenShift workflow.
+Builds are now a part of your regular Red Hat OpenShift workflow.
 The developer can now develop the pipeline as well as the application.

-OpenShift Service Mesh allows you to create routes for deployments, mimic errors, establish circuit breakers, and more, without changing your code.
+Red Hat OpenShift Service Mesh allows you to create routes for deployments, mimic errors, establish circuit breakers, and more, without changing your code.

 ‘odo’, the command-line interface for developers.